CloudCannon/docsycannon-docs/content/en/about/_index.md

     text: >-
       This template allows you to start writing documentation 'out of the box'.
-      Write docs and blog posts in a text editor, with the ability to insert code snippets, images, videos, links, formulae and more.&nbsp;
+      Write docs and blog posts in a text editor, with the ability to insert code snippets, images, videos, links, formulae and more.

       Build out other pages such as your home page or an 'about' page with